D-alanine—D-alanine ligase

 Thus, the two substrates of this enzyme are ATP and D-alanine, whereas its 3 products are ADP, phosphate, and D-alanyl-D-alanine.

-This enzyme belongs to the family of ligases, specifically those forming carbon-nitrogen bonds as acid-D-amino-acid ligases (peptide synthases).
+This enzyme belongs to the family of ATP-grasp ligases, specifically those forming carbon-nitrogen bonds as acid-D-amino-acid ligases (peptide synthases).
 The systematic name of this enzyme class is D-alanine:D-alanine ligase (ADP-forming).
 Other names in common use include alanine:alanine ligase (ADP-forming), and alanylalanine synthetase.
 This enzyme participates in d-alanine metabolism and peptidoglycan biosynthesis.
 Phosphinate and D-cycloserine are known to inhibit this enzyme.

 The N-terminal region of the D-alanine—D-alanine ligase is thought to be involved in substrate binding, while the C-terminus is thought to be a catalytic domain.